Wrongful Death Attorney in Atlanta

 Full Value of Life

-Georgia law recognizes the "full value of the life of the deceased," which includes both economic and intangible elements.
-This encompasses the deceased person's earning capacity, the value of services they provided to family members, and the intangible value of their life to their family.
+Georgia law acknowledges the "complete worth of the deceased's life," encompassing both economic and non-economic aspects.
+This includes the earning potential of the deceased, the worth of services rendered to family, and the non-material value of their existence to their loved ones.

 Economic Damages